romgrk/barbar.nvim/README.md

 `netrw` has a lot of bugs which make it hard to support.
 It may work partially, but we will not make changes to barbar.nvim to work-around `netrw`-specific bugs (e.g. #82).

 You can use any other [file explorer](https://github.com/rockerBOO/awesome-neovim#file-explorer) instead.

+#### Sidebars On Startup

+The `sidebar_filetypes` option may not work as expected if your sidebar opens on startup.
+See nvim-tree/nvim-tree.lua#2130 for details, and romgrk/barbar.nvim#421 for a workaround.

 ## About